MohammadSalehi2004/data-analytics-projects/README.md

-# Codveda Data Analytics Internship
+# Data Analytics Project (Structured Learning Program)

 This repository contains tasks completed as part of the Codveda Data Analytics Internship.
 The focus of this project is to apply data analysis techniques using Python and gain some experience by doing tasks and getting a feel of how a real world role would look like.